hyperwing/OSUSportWebScraping/README.md

 # Project 3
 ### Web Scraping
 This program scrapes the following website: https://ohiostatebuckeyes.com/bucks-on-us/.
-This website provides infromation about all the sports with free parking, free admission, free fun.
+This website provides information about all the sports with free parking, free admission, free fun.

 The program scrapes data from each of the sports page and provides the following functionality:
 1. Provides schedule, news, and stats info for sports
-2. Allows user to save their information to recieve daily emails about their chosen sports
+2. Allows user to save their information to receive daily emails about their chosen sports
 3. Key word querying over news articles for wanted sports
-4. Auto suggestion for wrong sports input
+4. Auto suggestion for when user mistypes the sports input

 ### Roles
 * Overall Project Manager: David Wing